ctunna/hearts/README.md

 Ace is 1 .....
 King is 13.

-Game is over when a player racks up at least 100 points.
-Server shuts down.
+Game is over when a player racks up at least 100 points then the server will shut down.